-How to Set Declination on a Compass and Make Declination Adjustments
+How to Set Declination and Make Compass Declination Adjustments

 Many compasses come with an adjustment key that allows you to make the necessary modifications for magnetic declination with the minimum of fuss.
 In most cases, the key is attached to the compass lanyard.

 - Turn your compass over so the housing faces down

 - Insert the adjustment key into the screw in the back of the compass

-- Make the relevant declination adjustment for your specific location by turning the key until the indicator is the required number of degrees either side of zero
+- Make the relevant declination adjustment for your specific location by turning the key until the indicator is the required number of degrees on either side of zero

 - You can now take accurate compass bearings without having to worry about the magnetic field of the Earth sending you off in the wrong direction.